- E-mailragnhild.muriaas@uib.no

 Ragnhild Louise Muriaas is a Professor of Political Science.
 Her research focus is the interaction between gender and politics, with a particular focus on representation, political careers and political financing.
 She is currently the project leader of a ERC project (consolidator) titled SUCCESS Gender-Gap in Political Endurance: a novel political inclusion theory (2021-2026).
-In the first part of the project, data on different aspects of gender and political endurance will be collected in France, Norway and the United States.
+The project builds a dataset on gender gaps in political seniority and conducts fieldstudies in Algeria, Italy, France, and Norway.

 From August 2022 to July 2023 she is a visiting scholar at Science Po (Paris) at LIEPP (Fall) and Centre for European Studies and Comparative Politics, CEE (Spring).